Flag of California: 1900-1911

-When Spanish-American War started California troops carried two regimental flags, one that contain the state seal and the name of the regiment below.
-The other was an American flag with name of the regiment in the stripes.
+In September of 1900, Santa Cruz was getting ready to hold the Republican State Convention.
+The whole town was patriotically decorated and in the center of the city's armory was a purple banner with the states coat of arms in the center.
 During the 1904 Republican National Convention, California delegates carried a banner bearing vertical stripes of purple, white and gold.
 On top was a white space with the inscription "CALIFORNIA."
 In the center was a representation of "...industrial California..." and a bear eating grapes.
 While the backside had a painting of the Sierra Nevada with a river cutting though it.
+In 1908, the State Republican Convention was being held in Oakland, during the introductory speeches a group of Suffragist in stormed in demanding the right to vote.
+They carried with them a large blue flag with the state seal embroidered in gold.

 In 1909 the USS California was given two flags, one was a Bear Flag and other had the state seal on it.
 Three years later the last state flag to contain the state seal was carried in a women suffrage parade in New York City.
-In 1933 during the 83rd anniversary of California being admitted to the union, a unique Bear Flag was flown.
-It was a plain red flag with a golden bear in the center.